MelTok: 2D Tokenization for Single-Codebook Audio Compression: Related Work

-Discrete audio tokenizers often compress audio into a latent one-dimensional representation, which is then quantized into a sequence of discrete tokens.
-This process is accomplished by compressing the audio along the temporal dimension, so it is defined as a 1D tokenizer.
-A 2D tokenizer compresses audio in both time and frequency dimensions (typically operating on spectrograms), and then transforms the compressed representation into a sequence of discrete tokens.
+Existing discrete audio tokenizers compress the waveform or spetrogram along the temporal dimension through Conv1D, so it is defined as a 1D tokenizer.
+A 2D tokenizer compresses 2 dimentional data in both time and frequency dimensions, and then transforms the compressed representation into a sequence of discrete tokens.
 Many works on 2D tokenizers have been explored in the image domain~\cite{yu2024imageworth32tokens}.
 VQ-VAE ~\cite{yang2020sourceawareneuralspeechcoding} first introduced vector quantization in the latent space of VAEs to map images, audio, and video into discrete values.
 Vector Quantized Generative Adversarial Network (VQGAN) ~\cite{esser2021tamingtransformershighresolutionimage} extended this by adding perceptual and adversarial losses to better capture detail infermation.
 ViT-GAN further replaced convolutions with ViT Transformers ~\cite{dosovitskiy2021imageworth16x16words}.

-In this paper, we assume that the latent space of audio should preserve a 2D structure, maintaining an explicit alignment between time and frequency.
+Some work in audio has also explored the usage of 2D convolutional layers.
+For example, PANNs ~\cite{kong2020pannslargescalepretrainedaudio} employ 2D CNNs such as CNN14 to capture time–frequency invariant patterns on Wavegram features, which helps the model improves Audio Pattern Recognition performance.
+To explicitly capture harmonic structure, a cross-frequency structure, \cite{ulicny2022harmonicconvolutionalnetworksbased} proposed a 2D convolution Harmonic Convolution.
+Inspired by the success of 2D kernels used in capturing audio structures, we aim to leverage this invariance to derive a more compact discrete representation for high-fidelity neural audio codec.
 Building on the structure of powerful 2D Transformer tokenizers ~\cite{nvidia2025cosmosworldfoundationmodel}, we fully explore compact 2D representations for audio.